huddy67/Morrill-Hudson-Portfolio/Implementingsecurity.md

    6. Lock default user
       ```sudo passwd -l ubuntu```

-      the result is that my password was changed from ubuntu to the one I had created using my algorithm (Book1Story2Page3Word4!!)
+      The result is that the password was changed from ubuntu to the one I had created using the algorithm (Book1Story2Page3Word4!!)

    #### Changing Passwords in Ubuntu Screenshots